karlpokus/websockets-raw/README.md

 # websockets-raw
 Fiddling with the websocket protocol.
-A basic event emitter pattern for server and client passing json.
+Interface is an event emitter pattern for server and client passing json.
 No dependencies.
 A constant work in progress.
+Clustering requires redis pub/sub.

 # usage
 ### client